slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 ```

 ## A working demo of the egg-hunter shellcode:
-Well all talk and no fun is bad which is why here's a demo of the egg-hunter shellcode which we made just now in action.
+Well, all talk and no fun is bad which is why here's a demo of the egg-hunter shellcode which we made just now in action.
 Enjoy;)

 <script id="asciicast-NtBMAHCYIw2BHzcL20bcYSJtS" src="https://asciinema.org/a/NtBMAHCYIw2BHzcL20bcYSJtS.js" async></script>